abhinav15ab-bot/web3.py/README.md

 # Web3 Favorites cu

-what does this project do?
-1. Deploy our vyper contract from raw python
-This project teaches you how to:

-  Write a Vyper smart contract
-  Compile it using Python
-  Deploy it to a blockchain (like Sepolia or Anvil) using web3.py No frameworks like Brownie or Foundry — pure Python!

-So you learn how blockchain actually works “under the hood.”

-2. Encrypt our private keys locally, and use then to sign transactions

-Normally people store private keys in .env, which is unsafe.
-In this project, you learn to:

-  Encrypt your private key into a JSON keystore file (same format MetaMask uses) Protect it with a password
-  Decrypt it inside Python
-  Use it to sign transactions securely

-So no one can steal your private key.

-3. This is going to be reproducible by other engineers using uv with python This means:

-  The project can be set up by any engineer
-  The environment, dependencies, and versions are automatically installed Reproducible = works the same on any machine

-This is how professional teams manage Python blockchain code.

-what are going to learn?
-1. What is a transaction comprised of?

-You will learn each part of a blockchain transaction: nonce – how many transactions your account has sent to – receiver address value – ETH you send gas – max gas to use gasPrice / maxFeePerGas – how much you pay data – encoded smart-contract function call chainId – protects against replay attacks signature – created using your private key
-After signing, this becomes a raw transaction that nodes can accept.

-2. what is json keystore?

-A JSON keystore is a password-protected private key file.
-It is a .json file
-Encrypted using strong encryption (AES-128-CTR + PBKDF2 or scrypt)
-Used by MetaMask, Geth, OpenEthereum, etc.
-You unlock it by giving your password, then your program can use the private key to sign transactions.
-It is MUCH safer than keeping your private key in plain text.

-3. How can I safely store my private keys?

-You will learn the safe ways:

-✅ Recommended

-Use encrypted JSON keystore

-Store password in a secure system (not in code)

-Never expose raw private key on GitHub

-Use .gitignore

-Use environment variables only for non-secret keys

-❌ Never do

-Never put private key in code

-Never upload to GitHub

-Never send to anyone

-Never store unencrypted keys in public folders

-This project teaches you the professional method used by real blockchain engineers.
+🚀 Project Overview

+This project shows how to deploy Vyper smart contracts using raw Python, while keeping private keys secure and making the entire setup reproducible for any developer using uv.

+📌 What This Project Does
+1. Deploy Vyper Contracts from Python

+Compile Vyper contracts using Python

+Deploy them using web3.py

+Interact with the blockchain without relying on heavy frameworks

+2. Secure Private Key Encryption

+Convert your private key into an encrypted JSON keystore

+Protect it with a password

+Decrypt it only when needed

+Use it to safely sign transactions

+3. Reproducible Environment with uv

+Consistent dependency management

+Fast setup for any engineer

+Ensures the project runs the same everywhere

+🎓 What You Will Learn
+1. What an Ethereum Transaction Contains

+You will understand each part of a transaction:

+nonce

+to

+value

+gas

+maxFeePerGas / maxPriorityFeePerGas

+data

+chainId

+signature

+2. What a JSON Keystore Is

+A JSON keystore is:

+An encrypted version of your private key

+Password-protected

+The same format used by MetaMask and Ethereum clients

+3. How to Store Private Keys Safely

+You will learn:

+Using encrypted keystore files

+Never putting raw private keys in code

+Keeping secrets out of GitHub

+Signing transactions locally